Tests and Types

 400

-Part of the memory process between sensory store and short-term memory.
-Quarterbacks and nurses are usually adept in this stage because of the various information they are currently attending to.
+Part of the information-processing model between sensory memory and short-term memory.
+Quarterbacks, bilinguals, teachers, and nurses are usually adept at this because of the varying information they need to currently attend to.

 What is working memory? (executive functioning skills)